-Canon 1D X Mark II versus Panasonic LX100
+Canon 1D X Mark II vs Panasonic LX100

 The Canon EOS-1D X Mark II and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in February 2016 and September 2014.
 The 1DX Mark II is a DSLR, while the LX100 is a fixed lens compact.
 The cameras are based on a full frame (1DX Mark II) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D X Mark II vs Panasonic LX100

 The physical size and weight of the Canon 1D X Mark II and the Panasonic LX100 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX Mark II – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (71 percent) than the Canon 1D X Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.